 Gain practical experience and develop specialist skills that give you an advantage in the job market.

-Experience working on a variety of real-world projects that you can use as part of your portfolio
+Experience working on real-world projects that you can include in your portfolio.

 To be prepared for this course, we recommend that you have:

-A desire to move into one of these exciting creative fields: animation, digital media, visual effects, games design and game art
+motivation to work in animation, digital media, visual effects, games design or game art

 Our graduates go onto roles like: